Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 - [Boot Orchestration Service (BOS)](../../glossary.md#boot-orchestration-service-bos) v1
     - BOS v1 is removed in CSM 1.6.
-    - The [Cray CLI](../../glossary.md#cray-cli-cray) changed in CSM 1.4 so that it defaults to BOS v2 when no version is explicitly specified in BOS commands.
+    - The [Cray CLI](../../glossary.md#cray-cli-cray) changes in CSM 1.4 so that it defaults to BOS v2 when no version is explicitly specified in BOS commands.

 ### Deprecated in CSM 1.2

 - [Hardware Management Notification Fanout Daemon (HMNFD)](../../glossary.md#hardware-management-notification-fanout-daemon-hmnfd) v1 REST API
-    - The v1 HMNFD APIs are targeted for removal in the CSM 1.5 release.
 - [Compute Rolling Upgrade Service (CRUS)](../../glossary.md#compute-rolling-upgrade-service-crus)
-    - CRUS was removed in CSM 1.5.
+    - CRUS is removed in CSM 1.5.
     - Enhanced [BOS](../../glossary.md#boot-orchestration-service-bos) functionality replaces CRUS.
-This includes the ability to stage changes to nodes that can be acted upon later when the node reboots.
+        - This includes the ability to stage changes to nodes that can be acted upon later when the node reboots.
-    It also includes the ability to reboot nodes without specifying any boot artifacts, provided that the artifacts had been previously staged.
+        - It also includes the ability to reboot nodes without specifying any boot artifacts, provided that the artifacts have been previously staged.
 - The `--template-body` option for the [BOS](../../glossary.md#boot-orchestration-service-bos) Cray CLI.

 ### Deprecated in CSM 1.0